krazy527/daily-learning-log/README.md

-# Zustand
+# Git

-This is an experimental project on Zustand.
+This is an experimental project on Git.